AdobeDocs/workfront.en/help/quicksilver/planning/requests/submit-requests.md

 * You can access a request form for Workfront Planning requests only from a specific link to the form.
 * You cannot edit a request after you submit it to Workfront Planning.
-* Each submitted request creates a record for the record type associated with the form you use <span class="preview">if the form is not associated with an approval, or if the approval has been granted.</span>
+* Each submitted request creates a record for the record type associated with the form you use <!--<span class="preview">if the form is not associated with an approval, or if the approval has been granted.</span> -->
 * Records created by submitting request forms cannot be differentiated from records added through any other method.
 For information, see [Create records](/help/quicksilver/planning/records/create-records.md).
 * <span class="preview">Submitted requests display in the Planning tab of the Submitted section in the Requests area of Workfront </span>.